tekumara/notes/dbt.md

 # dbt
 [dbt](http://getdbt.com/) makes it easy for data teams to version control and collaborate on data transformations.

-dbt turns raw data into transformed data.
+dbt turns raw data into transformed data inside your database warehouse.
 ![dbt](https://d33wubrfki0l68.cloudfront.net/18774f02c29380c2ca7ed0a6fe06e55f275bf745/a5007/ui/img/svg/product.svg)

 ## Git + CI/CD
 Store dbt projects in a git repo.
-This becomes the source of truth for all your tables.
+This becomes the source of truth for all your table definitions and a shared body of knowledge.
 When combined with CI/CD this enables a workflow with approval via PR, tests in test schemas, and releases to production.
 See this [example](https://github.com/randypitcherii/cloud_cost_monitoring) which uses Github Actions.
 Every PR creates and deploys models into a new schema.
 Automated and exploratory tests run on sample data in the PR schema, before going to production ([video](https://www.youtube.com/watch?v=snp2hxxWgqk)).

 ## Features
 * models are the core concept in dbt.
 One model = one table.
 Every model is a SQL SELECT statement.